Vohsty/hood/README.md

-SGRAM
+AWWWARDS
 ===================
 ## Description
-Sgram is a web application that has pictures for users to view.
-It is a clone of popular photo sharing service instagram with a personal touch.
+Awwards is a web application that allows users to share their projects and have them reviewed.
+The best projects are displayed for users to see.

 ------------------------------------------------------------------------

 ## Features

-+ [x] Photos feed with pictures recently added.
-+ [x] Liking of images.
++ [x] Posting projects to be reviewed.
-+ [x] Commenting on images.
++ [x] Voting on projects.
-+ [x] Following users.
++ [x] Ranking of projects.
-+ [x] Viewing user profiles: Profile picture and bio
 + [x] User authentication system: login and sign up.
 + [x] Django admin dashboard for site management.